8 min read

 Re:filtered #9: Tangible media experiences

-Exploring physical publishing experiments and opportunities for civic media disruption, from park benches to banknotes.
+Physical publishing experiments, from park benches to banknotes.

 Welcome to the 9th edition of my monthly newsletter on civic media opportunities in this moment of systemic disruption.
 This month's edition is an exploration of physical publishing experiments, and opportunities for disruption.